Appearance

 What the "100,000" is mostly counting

-The Original Manuscript looks like what you'd expect from oral dictation: long streams of words, minimal punctuation, and non-standard spellings.
-See it for yourself in the Joseph Smith Papers.[3]
+No trickery is needed to explain that count — it's what happens when you take a text dictated aloud, with almost no punctuation, and prepare it for repeated publication.
+The Original Manuscript looks like what you'd expect from oral dictation: long streams of words, minimal punctuation, non-standard spellings.
+See it for yourself at the Joseph Smith Papers.[19]

 A representative example